 Early Interview Program (EIP)

 - Bidding: Interviews are assigned through a lottery system, in which students have up to 40 bids to rank their preferred employers in order of preference.
-Columbia does not allow employers to prescreen resumes.
+Columbia does not allow EIP employers to pre-screen applicants.
 All of this is done using Symplicity, our Career Services database.
 Transfer students are included in the bidding lottery with all the other students.
 Students will be assigned to an OCS counselor and given access to Symplicity to input their bids.

 - Resume and Bid List Review: Transfer students can work with their OCS counselor regarding their resume and EIP bid list.